 Reduction of land-based pollution and conservation of biodiversity

 LandSeaLot links together expert participants focusing on solutions for improved data integration, the implementation of low-cost observation technology and citizen engagement and data management.
-It leverages tested, improved, and guided low-cost technology to empower citizens to actively contribute to the land-sea interface observation capacity.
+It leverages tested, improved, and guided low-cost technology to empower citizens to actively contribute to the land-sea interface area observation capacity.
 Through continuous feedback loops, the LandSeaLot Integration Labs fuel LandSeaLot’s mission to uncover best practices, shaping a common observation strategy for the future.

 In total, nine LandSeaLot Integration Labs (LILs) in Europe have been selected to cover all European regional water bodies (Baltic, Mediterranean, and Black Seas, the North Sea and English Channel and the Atlantic coastal area), across important riverine systems and coastal landforms (deltas and estuaries, micro- and macro-tidal coasts).